jonbnewman/mobx-store-provider/README.md

 import AppStore from "./AppStore";
 import MyNameDisplay from "./MyNameDisplay";

-// The identifier used for our AppStore (can be anything, any any type) export const appStoreId = "app-store";
+// The identifier used for our AppStore (can be anything, and any type) export const appStoreId = "app-store";

 function App() {